mgarbacz/dustjs-linkedin-brunch/README.md

     dust.render 'example', { 'name': 'Batman' }, (error, output) =>
       @$el.html output if not error

-If you want to render templates within the browser, include the `"dustjs-core-x.x.x.js"` file (included in vendor folder) with your script tags in your html.

 For more info visit the
 [docs prepared by LinkedIn](http://linkedin.github.com/dustjs/).